ChrisnNg/miso_list/README.md

 ## Getting Started

+1. Creating the Database
+  - Enter Postgres with `psql` and type in the following commands
+  - `CREATE ROLE labber WITH LOGIN password 'labber';`
+  - `CREATE DATABASE midterm OWNER labber;`
-1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
+2. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information
+3. Update the .env file with your correct local information
   - username: `labber`
   - password: `labber`
   - database: `midterm`
-3. Install dependencies: `npm i`
+4. Install dependencies: `npm i`
-4. Fix to binaries for sass: `npm rebuild node-sass`
+5. Fix to binaries for sass: `npm rebuild node-sass`
-5. Reset database: `npm run db:reset`
+6. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server after any changes